andrejsshell/andrej.sh/CONTRIBUTING.md

 - check your `GITHUB_TOKEN` is valid
 - ensure token has `read:user` scope
 - verify `GITHUB_USERNAME` is correct

-### KOReader stats not showing
-- confirm Koofr credentials are correct
-- verify KOReader is syncing to Koofr
-- check `KOREADER_DB_PATH` matches your setup

 ### Deployment fails
 - verify wrangler is installed: `wrangler --version`